 - Choose a convenient current.
 With O as origin, draw a line OO’ = I0 at an angle ϕ0 with V1.

 - Draw the line OKN perpendicular to V1.
 Similarly, draw a line O’D perpendicular to V1.

 - From point O draw the line equal to the blocked rotor current I1BR to the same scale as I0.
 This line lags behind V1 by the blocked rotor power factor angle ϕ1BR.

 - Join O’F and measure its magnitude in amperes.
 The line O’F represents I’2BR.

 - From point F, draw a line FMN parallel to V1.
 This line is perpendicular to O’D and ON.

 - Calculate MS = I’22BRR1/V1 and locate point S. Join O’S and extends it to meet the circle at J.

-- Draw the perpendicular bisector of the chord O’F. This bisector will pass through the centre of the circle at the point C. Now with the radius CD’ or CD draw the circle.
+- Draw the perpendicular bisector of the chord O’F. This bisector will pass through the center of the circle at point C. Now with the radius CD’ or CD draw the circle.

 Result Obtained from the Circle Diagram

 Assume that the line current I1 is known.
 With the centre at O, draw an arc with the radius I1.
 This arc intersects the circle at the operating point E. Draw the line EK and locates the point H, L, G.